-Review the West Linn Community Development Code (CDC) and recommend amendments, including potential Mixed-Use Zone requirements, which will enable successful development based upon the stated desires of the West Linn Community and City Leadership.
+Develop a new Mixed-Use Zoning Code for adoption into the existing West Linn Community Development Code (CDC).
+Review the West Linn Community Development Code (CDC) and recommend further amendments which will enable successful development based upon the stated desires of the West Linn Community and City Leadership.